-Vancouver Shipyards is recruiting for 2nd and 3rd-year Welding Apprentices.
+Vancouver Shipyards is recruiting for Welding Apprentices.

 A qualified welder operates welding equipment to weld ferrous and non-ferrous metals.
 Welders are required to specialize in certain types of welding such as custom fabrication, shipbuilding and repair, pressure vessel welding, pipeline construction welding, structural construction welding, or machinery and equipment repair welding.

-As a second or third-year Welding Apprentice, you will be expected to practice and build on your knowledge of basic welding principles while ensuring that you are compliant with the Seaspan's health, safety, and environmental standards.
+As a Welding Apprentice, you will be expected to practice and build on your knowledge of basic welding principles while ensuring that you are compliant with the Seaspan's health, safety, and environmental standards.
 Support and direction will be provided by Supervisors, Chargehands, Journeypersons, and Mentors.
 The primary goal of this position is to achieve excellence in all facets of the trade which will allow you to succeed in your education and progress throughout the Welding Apprenticeship and achieve Red Seal Certification.
 Welding Apprentices who uphold Seaspan's Core Values and demonstrate initiative, enthusiasm and a willingness to learn will be successful in this role.
 Duties/Accountabilities:

 Education and Experience:

 - Read and interpret blueprints and relevant welding procedure specifications in a proficient manner.
 Complete & pass required practical and written examinations as per the ITA.

 - Operate manual or semi-automatic welding equipment using processes such as gas tungsten arc welding (GTAW), gas metal arc welding (GMAW), flux-cored arc welding (FCAW), plasma arc cutting, shielding metal arc welding (SMAW) and submerged arc welding (SAW).

 - Operate manual or semi-automatic flame-cutting & plasma cutting equipment, including hand tools (i.e. grinder/chipping gun).